DirkToewe/presentations/README.md

-# python_meetup_presentations
+presentations
-All talks and presentations held at the "Heidelberg Python Meetup Group".
+Talks and presentations mostly held at different Meetups.